 - Decorate and label jar, package how you would like

 Adding oils to your water provides flavor and support for a healthy immune system!

-The reason why we need to use glass water bottles is because citrus oils can degrade plastic over time.
+The reason why we need to use glass water bottles is that citrus oils can degrade the plastic over time.
 But, who wants a glass bottle that could get broken in a classroom!
 I gotcha covered, I was gifted THIS awesome shatterproof water bottle.
 Problem solved!

 What you need:

 - 1 water bottle — I highly recommend this one

 - Oils of your choice.
 You will need to give one bottle of oil with the water bottle.
 The citrus oils are my favorite: Lemon, Orange, Tangerine, or Lime.
 You can also try Thieves (for immune support)